mozilla/release-services/src/releng_docs/services_shipit.rst

 The goal of this project is to be fast, nice looking and always having up-to-date informations from multiple sources (Mozilla bugzilla, mercurial repository, patch analysis, ...)

-``src/shipit_dashboard``
+``src/shipit_uplift``
 ------------------------

 :staging: https://dashboard.shipit.staging.mozilla-releng.net
 :production: https://dashboard.shipit.mozilla-releng.net

-Shipit Dashboard is the backend service storing and serving bug analysis for each Mozilla Firefox release versions: it's used by Shipit frontend.
+Shipit Uplift is the backend service storing and serving bug analysis for each Mozilla Firefox release versions: it's used by Shipit frontend.

 Architecture: